BobBuildTool/bob/doc/manual/configuration.rst

 Environment
     Bob always keeps the full set of variables but only a subset is visible when executing the scripts.
-Initially only the variables defined in ``default.yaml`` in the ``environment`` section and whitelisted variables named by ``whitelist`` are available.
+Initially only the variables defined in ``default.yaml`` in the ``environment`` section are available.
 Environment variables can be set at various points that are described below in more detail.

 Tools
     Tools are aliases for paths to executables.
 Initially there are no tools.